Open a Bar – Ever have that daydream? The one where you walk into the bar and people smile and wave at you. One even stands up to give you a hug.

 ● Size: Is the space big enough for your plans?
 Can it be modified to adjust for increasing attendance like adding outdoor seating?

 ● City ordinances: Some cities are zoned, so you can’t put a bar just anywhere.
-For music venues, be aware of noise ordinances.
-If your ideal patrons are smokers or vapers, know where bans are in effect (or if there is talk of initiating a ban).
+Also, for music venues, be aware of noise ordinances.
+Therefore, if your ideal patrons are smokers or vapers, know where bans are in effect (or if there is talk of initiating a ban).

 ● Neighbors: For those who aren’t bound by zoning, be mindful of whom you’d be sharing a parking lot or even walls with.
-Depending on the kind of bar you have, childcare centers, churches, yoga studios, etc. may not be compatible with your culture.
+However, depending on the kind of bar you have, childcare centers, churches, yoga studios, etc. may not be compatible with your culture.

 ● Visibility: High traffic areas get more business.
 If you’ll be tucked away are there signage opportunities that will make your presence known?